BannedPatriot/comand-center-server/README.md

 # Comand Center Server
 This is the incomplete server component for Command Center.
+A modular automation platform for broadcasters.